abccastro/Video-Game-Recommendation-System/README.md

-# Video Game Recommendation System
+# Video Games Recommendation System

 The aim of the project is to provide video game suggestions based on user input: game title and platform (optional).
 This effort will benefit individuals who want to explore and find new games.